 Consider the emotions involved in exit-planning decisions

 The failure of many family businesses to transition successfully to the next generation is legendary.
-What is often unappreciated, however, is that barriers to exit and effective exit planning frequently have emotional underpinning.
+What is often unappreciated, however, is that barriers to exit and effective exit planning frequently have emotional underpinnings.
 Failure to discern and address these factors may result in significant reduction in value.

 Emotional factors may override sensible decision making in many areas, including overvaluation of the business, the decision to sell at a time of low value, and the wrong successor being chosen for the wrong reason.